ngojenny/pd-notes/complete-intro-to-react-v5-brian-holt/notes.md

 ## Effects
 * replaces many of the lifecycle methods
+* method that takes in a callback and an array of dependencies
+* if you only want it run once, leave the array of dependencies empty
 * Example of `useEffect`.
 In this example, we only want to make a call to the Pet API when the `animal` state changes:
 ```js
 const SearchParams = () => {